kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

 ### General

 - A physical or virtual device that balances load across multiple servers.
+- **Two main components**: the load balancers and the controller service.
+  - The **load balancers** monitor the traffic and handle requests that come in through the Internet.
+  - The **controller service** monitors the load balancers, adding and removing load balancers as needed and verifying that the load balancers are functioning properly.
 - Three types: (1) Application (ALB); (2) Network (NLB); (3) Classic (CLB)
 - **Application**: best suited for load balancing HTTP and HTTPS traffic.
 ALBs operate at [Layer 7](https://www.techopedia.com/definition/20338/layer-7#:~:text=Layer%207%20refers%20to%20the,end%2Duser%20processes%20and%20applications.) (application layer) and are application-aware.
 ALBs can have advanced request routing that sends specified requests to specific web servers.
   - Load balancer could be user-preference aware to change e.g. language or currency.